heterophyllus/GlassPlotter/README.md

 ## Overview
 GlassPlotter is an open source and easy-to-use glass map viewer.

 As listed below, GlassPlotter features to provide various glass maps, analytical plots and utilities.
-A large number of glasses (or optical materials) from various manufacturers are supported.
-For, GlassPlotter obtains property data by reading catalogs in AGF/XML format, most of which can be downloaded from elsewhere.
+A large number of optical glasses (or optical materials) from multiple manufacturers are supported.
+GlassPlotter obtains the property data by reading catalogs in AGF/XML format, most of which are available from elsewhere.

-It is also noteworthy that GlassPlotter is developed as a standalone application.
-It has intuitive GUI and frees the user from any scripting or specific environments.
-This feature allows diverse optical engineers to use it easily and everywhere.
+It is also noteworthy that GlassPlotter is developed as a standalone application with intuitive GUI.
+It allows diverse optical engineers to use itself easily and everywhere without any scripting or specific environment.

-## Functions
+## Features
 - Glass maps
   - [x] nd - vd
   - [x] ne - ve